 Tuning is an iterative process, not a single action.
 Once you change or refine a rule, you must then identify how the change affects your ability to detect and respond to real threats.
 In response to those findings, you can perform more tuning and evaluate the result again.
 As with any other process in the SOC designed to increase your readiness, there is no comfortable endpoint.
 Instead, there is a continuous process of becoming better prepared to defeat attackers.

 The best way to make sure you are tuning your SOAR and SIEM properly is to have hard data about the effectiveness of the pieces of your SOC.
 That hard data comes from launching live-fire attacks that reflect what actually threatens your business, collecting detection and response data, and tracking that over time.
 Then, you can tune and create rules, set baselines, and optimize escalation procedures as necessary.
 With continued tracking of test result data in a readiness platform, you can constantly improve the efficiency of your SIEM and SOAR while reducing cybersecurity alert fatigue and becoming better prepared to pretend, detect, and respond to threats.

 From Alert Fatigue to Cyber Readiness

-Defeating alert fatigue requires knowing what your SIEM is doing for you, and what changes to make in order to make it work more efficiently.
+Defeating alert fatigue requires knowing what your SIEM and SOAR are doing for you, and what changes to make in order to make it work more efficiently.
 The SightGain Continuous Readiness Platform is the only cyber solution that lets you perform live-fire testing against your environment and then collects and presents the empirical data you need to track and improve your readiness to face real cyber threats.